 Gundam Wing seems to like this trope, too, at least for most of the main characters.
 Save for the few like Dekim Barton, most of the characters desire for justice and peace, despite that their ways of achieving it is questionable, as pointed out by Relena Peacecraft.
 Fortunately, Everyone Lives except Treize Kushranada, who willingly dies by his own choice, and the world achieves true peace as Relena sees it.
 This way, Gundam Wing is a total opposite to the Universal Century series.

 Star Driver is full of this.
 The Glittering Crux want to use the Humongous MechaLost Technology to achieve world peace (by force, but the force part is only implied and never stated outright.)
-Many of the Crux deplore loss of civilian life and go out of their way to prepare ways to get the innocent (such as keeping a luxury ship large enough to Cary the population of a small island on hand) out of the way in the event if a crisis.
+Many of the Crux deplore loss of civilian life and go out of their way to prepare ways to get the innocent out of the way in the event if a crisis (such as keeping a luxury ship large enough to carry the population of a small island on hand).
 The only reason they're at odds with the heroes at all is the "force" part.
-Both parties are fully aware of this and even act as genuine friends when off of the battlefield too.
-There are a total of two characters who's names that we know who're portrayed unsympathetically/as genuinely bad and unlikeable people in the whole of the series, which stands out for it's surprisingly large cast.
+Both parties are fully aware of this and even act as genuine friends when off of the battlefield.
+There are a total of two named characters who are portrayed as genuinely bad and unlikeable people in the whole of the series, which stands out for its surprisingly large cast.